ntwigamartin/phase-1-wk1-code-challenge/README.md

 the driver is advised that the license has been suspended.</p>

 **<h3>Project Setup</h3>**
-<p>The current program version runs via terminal using the command node index.js. <br>The driver gets a message of 'ok' for speeds within the limit of 70, and the number of <br>demerit points for speeds above 70. <br>Once the driver hits speed of 135, they are advised that the license has been suspended.</p>
+<p>The driver gets a message of 'ok' for speeds within the limit of 70, and the number of <br>demerit points for speeds above 70. <br>Once the driver hits speed of 135, they are advised that the license has been suspended.<br>
+The current version runs via terminal using the command node index.js<br>
+1.Open terminal and clone the repo using the following command,<br>
+git clone git@github.com:ntwigamartin/phase-1-wk1-code-challenge.git<br>
+2. cd to the cloned repo and run code . to open it on vs code<br>
+3. Run the command npm install to install the required dependencies<br>
+4. Run the program using the command node index.js </p>

 <p>Author: Martin Ntwiga<br>
 License: Apache 2.0</p>